The Fire Emblem game that started it all and one of the first releases for the tactical RPG genre. A good definition for “Nintendo Hard.”

 Tactics are limited to what warrior classes your characters are currently in, what their stats are, and whatever terrain your character is currently standing on (which can affect the enemy’s ability to strike you).

 Your best bet is to stick to only a handful of units, make sure they don’t die, keep leveling them up and giving them better weapons, and be in control of your environment.
 That’s the big secret to beating just about any Fire Emblem game.
 Stuff like the weapon triangle in the later games makes this easier.

-The OTHER biggest problem is that the game is unbalanced as fuck.
+The OTHER biggest problem about Shadow Dragon and the Blade of Light is that it’s unbalanced as fuck.
 Without the help of the weapon triangle and the fact that some characters are much better to use than others, it all comes down to who has the best stats and the best weapons.

 Marth can only go so far since he can never promote and his level cap is 20.
 The enemy AI is also more likely to target him than most of your other units as well, putting him at a massive disadvantage in later chapters.